1998 Sudan famine: Effects

 The effects on the region were enormous, with the excess mortality estimated at about 70,000 people.
 Many more are thought to have been displaced, with over 72,000 people reported as migrating from the threatened rural zones to Wau alone from May 1998 to August 1998.

-Effects on the country included – indirectly – famine as expenditure was concentrated on the materials of war, i.e. weaponry, medical supplies etc., rather than the assistance of agriculture and farming.
-The situation in Bahr El Ghazal was compounded by a lack of strong government intervention, with the government in the North failing to cooperate with the government in the South.
+Health and nutrition surveys conducted in affected regions documented high levels of acute malnutrition, particularly among children, alongside increased vulnerability to disease due to deteriorating living conditions.

 Aftermath

 A ceasefire was signed on July 15, 1998, some eight months after the Sudanese government had first warned of a possible famine.
 After numerous extensions, this ceasefire lasted nearly a year, until April 1999.
 However, the Baggara militia continued to ignore the ceasefire, reducing the ability of aid agencies to help.
 Thanks to a good crop and this ceasefire, however, the situation was brought under control by the end of 1998.
 However, the area has remained in trouble and a number of famine warnings have come since the end of 1998.